greg-raven/Uncommon-Sense/_posts/2008-09-04-improving-government.md

 ---
-title: 'Government ought to be open to improvement'
+title: "Government ought to be open to improvement"
 layout: post
 categories:
 - government